-This fund is used to accumulate excess financial resources from the Operating Fund.
+This fund was used to accumulate excess financial resources from the Operating Fund, but all accounts were closed in 2021 and funds were transferred to the Reserve Fund.

 Reserve Fund

 This fund is used to accumulate financial resources designated for future major repairs and replacements.